cakephp/docs/en/development/extending-bake.rst

 Bake features an extensible architecture that allows your application or plugins to easily modify or add-to the base functionality.
-Bake makes use of a dedicated view class which does not use standard php syntax.
+Bake makes use of a dedicated view class which does not use standard PHP syntax.

 Bake events
 ===========